-The post that follows is something I wrote about a few years ago, as I was remembering the events in our family in December of 2008.
-Our little boy was three and a half, and we didn’t know we were going to have a little A yet!
+The post that follows is something I wrote a few years ago, as I was remembering the events in our family in December of 2008.
+Luke was three and a half, and we didn’t know we were going to have Anna yet!
 I’ve edited it a bit so it makes more sense in the details, but the story is just as special to me as when it all happened…

 Christmas has always meant happy times with family, singing beloved hymns and songs, anticipating the giving and receiving of gifts, eating favorite special foods, and ever since I was a little girl, retelling the story of Jesus’ birth.
 As I’ve grown up, each of these parts of the celebration has become sweeter and more meaningful.

 Even though we had prepared ourselves for that news, of course it was still crushing.
 We still sobbed.
 Even though we had only been aware of these tiny embryos for about six weeks, they had carved a special place in our hearts.
-And even though those hearts never did beat, I still remember the feeling of life within me during that time.
+And even though we never got to hear those hearts beat, I still remember the feeling of life within me during that time.

 In the years since this loss in our lives, I have come to realize just how many friends and family have also gone through some form of pregnancy loss.
 My heart aches with you, and I pray that there is peace covering those wounds.
-They don’t necessarily heal quickly.
-I have found one website to be very helpful that you also might want to check out: www.stillbirthday.com –Its help and services come from a Christian perspective, but no matter what your faith background, it is a safe place to grieve, connect, and converse with others going through similar trials.
 My very first blog post here was also about the twins we didn’t get to meet: Six Weeks